 Saute the vegetables for about 5 minutes and then turn off the heat.

-While the zucchini is sauteing, make a roux in a medium-sized saucepan over medium heat for the base of your chowder.
+While the zucchini is sauteing, make a roux in a big pot over medium-high heat for the base of your chowder.
 It helps to have the cans of chicken broth open and ready to go at your side.

-In the saucepan, melt your butter.
+Melt your butter in the pot.
 Add in the sage, garlic powder, and parsley.
 When the butter begins to sizzle, add in a small amount of chicken broth (about 1/4 cup).
 Bring the heat back up, and add in a little flour at a time, whisking until smooth.

 In alternating amounts, add chicken broth and flour, repeating until all of the flour has been added.